The Age of Innocence by Edith Wharton Modern Library (1999) Originally published in 1920. 304 pp

 It’s New York in the 1870s.
 Young Newland Archer of the upper-class has passed through the initial stages of manhood lock-step with what society expected.
 He is now grown and has a job at a prestigious law firm that handles the affairs of the upper-class.
 He’s had his conventionally wild post-adolescence, carrying on an affair with a married woman, etc., but as expected he has now found the value of settling down in matrimony.

 There was no better match in New York than May Welland, look at the question from whatever point you chose.
-Of course such a marriage was only what Newland was entitled to; but young men are so foolish and incalculable—and some women so ensnaring and unscrupulous—that it was nothing short of a miracle to see one’s only son safe past the Siren Isle and in the haven of a blameless domesticity.
+Of course such a marriage was only what Newland was entitled to; but young men are so foolish and incalculable — and some women so ensnaring and unscrupulous — that it was nothing short of a miracle to see one’s only son safe past the Siren Isle and in the haven of a blameless domesticity.

 Strangely, even that feeling of relief when one’s son passes the Siren Isle is conventional.
 Despite the fact that Newland’s life is hardly unconventional, he has always seen himself as above New York’s social mores and considers himself quite cosmopolitan.
-He didn’t have an affair with a married woman in his youth because that’s when his society condones that sort of behavior; he did it because he wanted to.
+He tells himself that he didn’t have an affair with a married woman in his youth just because that’s when his society condones that sort of behavior; he did it because he wanted to.
 He is not now settling down to marriage because it is expected; he’s truly fallen in love with May Welland, and together they will rise above society.

 May is purely conventional, however.
 But Newland looks forward to liberating her, though recently he’s had fears about how easily that might be accomplished: